Before connecting to our WebSocket API, ensure you have the following:

 type: "series"

-)Provides OHLCV (Open, High, Low, Close, Volume) bar data Tick Data.
+)Series data provides OHLCV (Open, High, Low, Close, Volume) bar information and tick data.

 and bar_interval

-), you will receive updates in real-time whenever the close price or volume changes within the current bar period.
-For example, with bar_type: "hour"
+, you receive updates whenever the close price or volume changes within the current bar period.

 subscription: